Willr2001/cmsi-186-lab-1/README.md

 Import this repository into a new repository of your own and clean the data (and add new data) according to the lab [instructions](https://cs.lmu.edu/~ray/classes/plab/lab/1/).

 Don’t forget to also update the README file in your new repository!
+Hi professor!